webplatform/docs-wpd/Infrastructure/reports/201503/index.md

 ** Created '''salt.webplatform.org''' —in DreamCompute cluster— so that we could create a complete deployment of every compoenents without affecting production
 ** Used both environments simultaneously and could do gradual roll out of every components.
 Once a roll out was made, I stopped the old version in DHO cluster.
-* Set in place conventions to remove need to change configurations across environments, see [[#Conventions in place]] , either a basic VM in Virtual Box/VMWare Workstation, in production, staging
+* Set in place conventions to remove need to change configurations across environments, see [[#Conventions in place]]
 * Work done on "hardening" security on servers
 ** Set in place automatic installation of security updates ** The main deployment server ("salt.webplatform.org", a.k.a salt) is the only IP address we can connect through SSH, only way to access another server using salt as a proxy.
 Benefit is that to remove access to a user, we can remove his access on salt, everything else becomes inaccessible